sharonrajkondapaturi/newGameBlog/README.md

 11->ProtectedRoutes

 ###Login
-this components is used for logging the user credentials for authnetication
+-> This components is used for logging the user credentials for authnetication

 ###Register
-this components is used for registering the new user in DataBase
+-> This components is used for registering the new user in DataBase

 ###Header
-this components contains to add post, login, logout, check the posts
+-> This components contains to add post, login, logout, check the posts

 ###Home
-this Home component is used to display the attractive images of the plog post with the help of animation
+-> This Home component is used to display the attractive images of the plog post with the help of animation

 ###Posts
-this component is used to render the post details of the Deployed Backend Api
+-> This component is used to render the post details of the Deployed Backend Api

 ###PostList
-after rendering (Posts) the post list components will have list of posts by click the post it will redirect the entire blog
+-> After rendering (Posts) the post list components will have list of posts by click the post it will redirect the entire blog

 ###Blog
-The blog contains the entire information of the data
+-> The blog contains the entire information of the data

 ###UserPost
-the userPost contains the user created post which he can edit and delte the post which is allowed for authorized user's
+-> The userPost contains the user created post which he can edit and delte the post which is allowed for authorized user's

 ###NewPost
-this components is used to create a new post
+-> This components is used to create a new post

 ###EditPost
-this components is used to edit the post
+-> This components is used to edit the post

+###ProtectRoutes
-###ProtectRoutes were used only if the user is logged in the jwttoken stores in cookie with the help of js-cookie package only then it will redirected userPosts to add and delete
+-> It is used only if the user is logged in the jwttoken stores in cookie with the help of js-cookie package only then it will redirected userPosts to add and delete

+future deployment adding comments to the posts and make the media queries more attractive